ericg223/TD_GameProject/README.md

 ## After the Project
-There were many skills I gained, while makking this project.
-I learn amount the important use of folders and how they make your proejcts organize.
+There were many skills I gained, while making this project.
+I learn that using folders are important, while making these projects because it keeps your project organize.
 Similar things should be group together like every character should be inside a characters folder and every enemy should be inside a enemies folder.
 In this project, I was also able to use/expand the skills I gained from CSA and not let it be wasted/forgotten.
+In many other classes I took, such as biology, chemistry, and physic many of the things I learned from those class, I have either forgotten about or I have no use of them at all.